Nuri al-Said: Early career

 Emir Faisal's delegation at the Palace of Versailles during the Paris Peace Conference (1919–1920).
 Nuri is positioned second from the left.
 Left to right: Rustam Haidar, Nuri al-Said, Prince Faisal, Captain Rosario Pisani (behind Faisal), Colonel T. E. Lawrence, unnamed slave of Prince Faisal, Captain Tahsin Kadry.

-He was born in Baghdad to middle class Sunni Muslim Arab family.
-His father was a minor government accountant.
+Nuri Saeed Al-Qaraghuli Al-Zubaidi was born in Baghdad to a middle class family of Arab origins from the Qaraghouli tribe of Zubaid His father was a minor government accountant.
 Nuri graduated from the Ottoman Military College in Istanbul in 1906, trained at the staff college there in 1911 as an officer in the Ottoman Army and was among the officers dispatched to Ottoman Tripolitania in 1912 to resist the Italian occupation of that province.
 He was an elusive guerrilla leader, with Jaafar Al-Askari, against the British in Libya in 1915.

 After being captured and held prisoner by the British in Egypt during World War I, he and Jaafar were converted to the Arab nationalist cause and fought in the Arab Revolt under Emir Faisal ibn Hussain of the Hejaz, who would later reign briefly as King of Arab Syria before he was installed as King of Iraq.
 On one operation Nuri rode with T. E. Lawrence and his British Army driver as crew of a Rolls-Royce Armoured Car.

 Like other Iraqi officers who had served under Faisal, he went on to emerge as part of a new political elite.